agabopinho/Install-Windows-IoT-On-HyperV/README.md

-# Windows IoT On HyperV Virtual Machine
+# Windows IoT On Hyper-V Virtual Machine

 This post shows how to create new Windows IoT Virtual Machine on Hyper-V